Move your WordPress site within the same domain

 Note: Follow this step if you are moving your WordPress site from a subdomain to the main domain or vice versa.

-If you are moving your WordPress site from one subdomain to another subdomain, see option A.
+If you are moving your WordPress site from one subdomain to another subdomain, see option A.- Open your File Manager in the Files & Security tile.

 - Open the folder (subdomain) where your WordPress installation is currently published, select all files and subfolders, and move them into the main directory.